andrzejsliwa/markdown-resume/cv/andrzejsliwa.md

 Chief Technology Officer
  : Mediteo GmbH
  __2016 – present__

- : I redefined technical strategy of Mediteo by redesign and choosing more suitables architectures for server infrastructure, backend and mobile clients.
-Led Engineering, Product, Design and QA teams.
+ : I redefined the technical strategy of Mediteo by redesigning and choosing a more suitables architecture for the server infrastructure, the backend and all mobile clients.
+I led the engineering, product, design and QA teams.

-   Built a distributed team of passion-driven professionals.
-Successfully applied Agile methodologies.
+   I built a distributed team of passionate professionals and successfully applied agile methodologies.

-   Encouraged team to build quality software by following Test Driven Development, Pair Programming, Domain Driven Design, CQRS and Event Sourcing.
+   I encouraged the team to build quality software by following test-driven-development, pair-programming, domain-driven-design, CQRS and event-sourcing.

-   Supported CEO at evolving the company’s mission, vision and goals to serve its customers as the best healthcare product provider, helping them to actively manage their well-being.
+   I supported the CEO evolving the company’s mission, vision and goals to serve our customers as the best healthcare product provider to actively help customers managing their well-being.

-   We are constantly improving patient’s engagement to boost their treatment and ultimately reduce health care costs for the benefit of everyone.
+   We are constantly improving the engagement of patients to boost their treatment and ultimately reduce health care costs for the benefit of everyone.

 VP Engineering
  : Mediteo GmbH
   __2015 – 2016__

- : I built a distributed team of passion-driven professionals.
+ : I built a distributed team of passionate professionals.
  In over 150 interviews I hired the best international talents to join our team.
-I’ve established an interview process to hire based on communication skills and core­values over technical experience.
+I’ve established an interview process to hire based on communication skills and core-values over technical experience.

 Lead Software Developer
  : Bonusbox GmbH
   __2012 - 2015__

- : We developed our platform as micro­services in Ruby and Erlang which communicated over RabbitMQ (as message bus).
-We hosted our software on AWS and implemented infrastructure­ as­ code using Ansible as provisioning tool to fully automate the server­ setup, scaling and maintenance.
-We followed code­ reviews to communicate best­ practices, pair programming, test driven development, SOLID design patterns and Even Driven Architecture.
+ : We developed our platform as micro-services in Ruby and Erlang which communicated over RabbitMQ (as a message-bus).
+We hosted our software on AWS and implemented infrastructure-as-code using Ansible as our provisioning tool to fully automate the server-setup, scaling and maintenance.
+We established code-reviews to communicate best-practices, pair programming, test driven development, SOLID design patterns and event-driven architecture.

 Contractor - Technical Project Leader
  : Consileon Polska
   __2007 - 2012__
- : We built a number of products for our customers (Banking, E-Commerce, Startups).
-With using best tools for the job (Java, Erlang, Ruby on Rails, Django).
-I Led team of Engineers responsible for design and implementation.
-I organize internal Workshops (Software Engineering, Scrum/Agile).
-I represented company on Conferences as speaker.
+ : We built a number of products for our customers (Banking, E-Commerce, Startups) utilizing the best tool for the job (Java, Erlang, Ruby on Rails, Django).
+I led a team of engineers and I was responsible for design and implementation.
+I organized internal workshops (Software Engineering, Scrum/Agile).
+I represented the company on conferences as a speaker.

 Software Architect
  : T3 S.C
   __2007 - 2007__
- : We built a business intelligence system for one biggest Insurance company in Poland (Java EE).
+ : We built a business intelligence system for one of the biggest insurance companies in Poland (Java EE).
-   We built our own product - invoicing system.
+   We built our own product, an invoicing system.

 Senior Software Developer
  : Accenture Sp. z o.o.
   __2006 - 2007__
- : We built a new CRM for one of biggest Polish Telecoms, we migrated platform to Java Technology.
-I was responsible for building full integrations between CRM and Lotus Notes - integrations of Leads notification, scheduling meetings / calls directly in Lotus Notes calendar.
+ : We built a new CRM for one of biggest Polish telecoms, we migrated the platform to Java.
+I was responsible for building full integrations between CRM and Lotus Notes - integrations for leads notifications, scheduling meetings and calls directly in the Lotus Notes calendar.

 Software Developer
  : Prolife Software Developer
   __2005 - 2006__
- : We built a Decision Support System for Emergency and call centers, fully integrated for automation and communication hardware.
+ : We built a decision support system for emergency and call centers, fully integrated with automation and communication hardware.
- We built dedicated time control system for local court.
+ We built dedicated time control system for the local court.

 Software Developer
  : Systemhaus Scheuschner Gmbh
   __2005 - 2006__
- : I built a mobile application for tracking travels costs of Ambulances for Insurance Customers.
+ : I built a mobile application for tracking travel-costs of ambulances for insurance customers.
- I built a device drivers / servers (multithreaded) for Decision Support System and Telecommunication
+ I built device drivers and multithreaded servers for decision support system and telecommunication.

 -------